If you are new to Medicare, you may be wondering the same thing.

 Also, if these plans are available to you, they typically have a much higher monthly fee.

-The Part B deductible changes also.
-See what it is here.
+The Part B deductible changes annually.
+See the most up-to-date figure here.

 A copay is a set dollar amount that you pay for services when you go see an outpatient provider, like a primary care doctor or specialist.